leezhenghui/calltracer/README.md

 # CallTracer

+[`CallTracer`](https://github.com/leezhenghui/calltracer) is an instrument toolkit and aimed to provide an easy way for native(C/C++) program debugging, in particular, it can work as an utility to record and layout the program execution details in various straight-forward representation ways.(e.g: sequencing diagram, flamegraph)

-`CallTracer` is an instrument toolkit, which can be linked into a C/C++ program as a shared lib, then record the program call stack traces, using the out-of-box utility command line tool to convert the call stack trace into various vitualizater, including: [seqdiag](http://blockdiag.com/en/seqdiag/), [diagrams](https://github.com/francoislaberge/diagrams) and [flamegraph](https://github.com/brendangregg/FlameGraph).
+It is compiled as a shared lib and integrated into the C/C++ program to enable the tracer.
+Currently, it provides an user friendly integration for the builder `gyp` or `waf`, and use the out-of-box utility tool to convert the call stack into **file names** and **source code line**, finally be presented by a appropriate vitualizater, including: [seqdiag](http://blockdiag.com/en/seqdiag/), [diagrams](https://github.com/francoislaberge/diagrams) and [flamegraph](https://github.com/brendangregg/FlameGraph)(default).

-It supports `exectuable ELF`, `static libraries`, `shared libraries` and `dynamic-loading libraries`.
-The primary goal for this tool is to provide a easy/firendly way for native(C/C++) program debugging.
-In practice, it also can act as an efficent utility tool to layout an overview of the program running details(function level call stack) in a straight-forward way.
+## Features

+- Executable ELF (non-pie)

+- Static library

+- Dynamic linking library

+- Dynamic loading library

+- Tracing forked process

+- Multiple threads

+- Seqdiag

+- Diagrams

+- Flamegraph

+>
+> If you are familiar with [`flamegraph`](https://github.com/brendangregg/FlameGraph), you might know about it originally is used for sampling data and without an order guarantee.
+In the calltracer, the generated flamegraph are for tracer data, and we will ensure the call stack sequencing following the tracer generated order.

 Notable, turning on the func-trace will introduce significant performance impact,  please avoid using it on a production environment.

-## Prerequisite
+## TODO

+- Dynamic Tracer, enable/disable the tracer on-the-fly

+- `dlclose`

+## Prerequisites for run the example

 - Linux OS (Tested on Ubuntu variants)